Who we are

 Chloe Halpenny

-Based on unceded Algonquin Anishinaabe land (Ottawa), Chloe Halpenny (she/her) entered the basic income world through her Master’s research, where she spoke with participants in the Ontario Basic Income Pilot as part of a critical feminist analysis.
-For her, basic income’s transformative potential lies in its capacity to address material deprivation, challenge productivism, and cultivate a culture of interdependence and care.
+Chloe Halpenny (she/her) came to basic income during her Master's studies, where she interviewed participants in the Ontario Basic Income Pilot.
+For her, basic income’s radical potential lies in its capacity to address material deprivation, challenge productivism, and foster more interdependent and caring communities.

 Shanaya Fischer